f4exb/sdrangel/plugins/channelrx/demodfreedv/readme.md

 This plugin can be used to demodulate a signal following the [FreeDV digital voice protocol](https://freedv.org/).

+&#9888; A minimum of 48 kS/s I/Q sample rate in the baseband is required in 2400A mode for the demodulator/decoder to work correctly.
+Other modes only require 8 kS/s.

 <h2>Interface</h2>

 ![FreeDV Demodulator plugin GUI](../../../doc/img/FreeDVDemod_plugin.png)